-Harvard Business School case studies are available from Harvard Business School Publishing online for about $7.
+Harvard Business School case studies are available from Harvard Business School Publishing.
 If the case has been published as an article in Harvard Business Review, you will find the article in Business Source Complete.

 A central clearinghouse of case studies from universities worldwide available for $7.95 each.
 For universities represented in catalog, see Ordering--->What's Available---> Case Studies.

 Search OskiCat for case studies by doing a keyword search for "case studies" (in quotes) with another keyword.
 To browse by subject heading, construct your subject heading as (subject) -- case studies.
 Examples of subject headings include strategic planning -- case studies, management -- case studies, entrepreneurship -- case studies, high technology industries -- case studies, internet marketing -- case studies, etc.

 There are over 3000 books with case studies in the library catalog.
 Selected titles include:

 Search Oskicat for subject: International business enterprises -- Case studies